 Choosing what information you want to know about each college is simple, but going out and collecting that data is a whole different story.

-You want the information you gather to be both accurate and up to date, since it will be influencing one of the most important decisions of your student’s future and family’s financial life.
+You want the information you gather to be accurate and current since it will influence one of the most important decisions of your student’s future and family’s financial life.

-There are four main ways to go about filling out your spreadsheet.
+There are four main ways to fill out your spreadsheet.

 The most straightforward way to fill out your spreadsheet columns is to take each piece of information, enter it into Google, and then add the name of the school you’re looking for.
-For example, if I needed the admissions rate at Harvard, I would simply type in “Harvard Admissions Rate” into my search bar and copy the top result over.
+For example, if I needed the admissions rate at Harvard, I would simply type “Harvard Admissions Rate” into my search bar and copy the top result.

 Another potential option is to use the Common Data Set (CDS), a database of information pooled together by data providers in the higher education community and publishers such as the College Board, Peterson’s, and U.S. News & World Report.

 The upside to using the CDS is having all the information for one college in one spot.
-But you’re still forced to repeat the process for every college and, most importantly, decipher the language and formatting used in the CDS, which can be quite confusing as it’s meant mostly for publishers and online databases, not individual students.
+But you’re still forced to repeat the process for every college and, most importantly, decipher the language and formatting used in the CDS.
+It can be confusing as it’s mostly meant for publishers and online databases, not individual students.

 Similar to the Common Data Set, the IPEDS, or Integrated Postsecondary Education Data System, is a website run by the National Center for Education Statistics.
 The website has many different options for helping you navigate your college search, but the one that pertains to a college spreadsheet is their ‘Search for a College’ option.

-This feature allows you to type in the name of the school you’re looking at and find a list of multiple drop-downs that each feature their own information unique to the school.
-There’s a lot of information presented, more than most people would ever need, and it can sometimes clog up the valuable information as none of the data is presented in the most straightforward way.
+This feature allows you to type in the name of the school you’re looking at and find a list of multiple drop-downs that each feature their unique information.
+There’s a lot of information presented, more than most people would ever need, and it can sometimes make it hard to find what you really need.
 Additionally, you’ll have to repeat this process for each college you want information for.

 The final choice is available on the very website you’re currently visiting.
-Road2College’s College Insights Tool is an app that’s like a college spreadsheet already built for you.
+Road2College’s R2C Insights Tool is an app that’s like a college spreadsheet already built for you.

-Instead of having to search for each college on a separate webpage and look through pages of complex information, the College Insights Tool gives you access to important, easy-to-read information for multiple colleges at once.
+Instead of searching for each college on a separate webpage and looking through pages of complex information, the R2C Insights Tool gives you access to important, easy-to-read information for multiple colleges simultaneously.
 The information has already been compiled from IPEDS and the Common Data Set, presenting which data is most important for families to review in a clear, easy-to-use search tool.

-College Insights is also able to show you colleges similar to the ones you’re already looking at based on filters you apply.
-Once you have the colleges you want, just click the heart icon next to them, and they’re added to your personal list.
+R2C Insights can also show you colleges similar to the ones you’re already looking at based on the filters you apply.
+Once you have the colleges you want, add them to your personal list or lists.

 You can try it out for free here.